| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 MATCHING GENERATION TO LOAD:

-In any electricity system, in order to regulate the system voltage, it is necessary to continuously match total instantaneous electricity supply to total instantaneous electricity demand.
-This matching process is simplified if the electricity system contains energy storage subsystems that can absorb and release energy at controlled rates.
+In any electricity system, in order to regulate the system voltage, it is necessary to continuously match total instantaneous power supplied to the grid to the total instantaneous power thermally dissipated or drawn from the grid.
+Available nuclear and renewable energy is more efficiently used if the electricity system contains energy storage subsystems that can absorb and/or release energy at controllable rates.

 APPLICATIONS OF ENERGY STORAGE: